kalathurkishore/CVRP2D/README.md

 This repository contains the code and the data of the paper: PIKU: Optimized Route Navigation Considering Vehicle Capacity for Pickup-Delivery

-Submitted for the publication in DSAA 2023.
+Submitted for the publication in MobiSys 2024.
 Below steps can be followed for Execution and Reproducing of the results.

 ## Running the Code
 First unzip the `data.zip` as shown below